Building community through storytelling.

 Approaching art as a means of discovery, this Young Artist program teaches the basics of digital photography, engaging with different ways of seeing, and exploring the transformative power of storytelling.
 Taught by award-winning photographer Madeleine Morlet, it covers an understanding of camera basics – from shutter speed, aperture, and ISO, to how to use a digital camera, to working with manual settings.
 Using camera kits provided by Maine Media, students are encouraged to master the essentials and learn to fully utilize the camera as a tool in order to execute their ideas.

-Essential to starting their photographic practice is an understanding of other photographer’s work.
-Looking at a range of photographic genres, students will develop their personal taste while breaking down the elements of a strong image; light, colour, composition, subject matter, and meaning.
+Essential to starting their photographic practice is an understanding of other photographers’ work.
+Looking at a range of photographic genres, students of this program develop their personal taste while breaking down the elements of a strong image: light, color, composition, subject matter, and meaning.

-Each week students will present their work to the class for critique.
+Students also present their work to the class for critique.
 This space allows them to practice constructive review, while learning to think about audience and intention.
-Finally, the workshop will outline what it means to pair content with form, discussing photography as a storytelling tool, and different ways in which they can use this medium to tell their own stories.
+Finally, the workshop outlines what it means to pair content with form, discussing photography as a storytelling tool, and different ways in which they can use this medium to tell their own stories.

 Header image: ©My Mannucci